 CDC says Americans can now go unmasked in many parts of the country

 The Centers for Disease Control and Prevention announced Friday it is relaxing its mask guidance for communities where hospitals aren't under high strain.
-Under the new guidance, nearly 70% of the U.S. population lives in areas considered to be low or medium risk and residents there are advised they can go indoors without masks.
+Under the new guidance, nearly 70% of the U.S. population lives in an area considered to be low or medium risk, and residents there are advised they can go indoors without masks.

 The CDC recommends continued mask use in communities where serious cases of COVID-19 are straining the health system.

-The move to ease masking guidance, federal officials say, reflects current conditions at this phase of the pandemic, including widespread immunity through vaccination and prior infection as well as better access to testing and treatments.
+The move to ease up on masking, federal officials say, reflects current conditions at this phase of the coronavirus pandemic, including widespread immunity through vaccination and prior infection as well as better access to testing and treatments.

-"We want to give people a break from things like mask-wearing," said CDC director Rochelle Walensky at a press briefing Friday, adding that new risk guidelines that the agency is implementing will help people know when to reach for masks again if conditions warrant.
+"We want to give people a break from things like mask-wearing," said CDC Director Rochelle Walensky at a news briefing Friday.
+But, she added, new risk guidelines that the agency is implementing will help people know when to reach for masks again if conditions warrant.

-Health officials emphasized that people should still wear masks if they wish or if they are personally at high risk.
-And regardless of local conditions, they should mask if they have COVID-19 symptoms, a positive test or have been exposed to someone with COVID-19.
+Health officials emphasized that people should still wear face coverings if they wish or if they are personally at high risk.
+And regardless of local conditions, they should mask if they have COVID-19 symptoms or a positive test or have been exposed to someone with COVID-19.

 As part of the change, the CDC is dropping its recommendation for universal school masking and instead will recommend masking only in communities at a high level of risk.

-The agency has changed course on masking several times during the course of the pandemic.
-In May last year, it announced guidance that fully vaccinated people could safely stop wearing masks indoors, only to reverse that advice two months later as the delta variant surged and breakthrough cases rose.
+The agency has changed course on masking several times during the pandemic.
+In May of last year, it announced guidance that fully vaccinated people could safely stop wearing masks indoors, only to reverse that advice two months later as the delta variant of the coronavirus surged and breakthrough cases rose.

-At that point, CDC said masking indoors was advised in parts of the country with "substantial or high" spread of the virus, which it defined as 50-100 or more new weekly cases per 100,000 people.
+At that point, the CDC said masking indoors was advised in parts of the country with "substantial or high" spread of the virus, which it defined as 50 to 100 or more new weekly cases per 100,000 people.

 Under the CDC's new risk metrics, an area is deemed "high" risk if it has concerning levels of COVID hospital admissions and hospital capacity taken up by COVID patients.